LeoMcBills/lmri_uvcgan/README.md

 - I have populated config with files
 - **ToDO** : data shall be populated later
 - I have populated eval with files
+- I have updated the models package
-- next is the Models package
+- next is the train package